 Booking.com Doubles Its Support for Startups and Changemakers in Sustainable Tourism in 2018

-In helping travellers to explore and experience more than 120,000 unique destinations all over the world, Booking.com also seeks to contribute to the ongoing health of these same destinations so that future generations can continue to enjoy them for years to come.
-The Booking Booster, Booking Booster Labs initiative and the Booking Cares Fund further this mission to make a positive impact globally.
+In helping travelers to explore and experience more than 120,000 unique destinations all over the world, Booking.com also seeks to contribute to the ongoing health of these same destinations so that future generations can continue to enjoy them for years to come.
+The Booking Booster, Booking Booster Labs initiative, and the Booking Cares Fund promote this mission to make a positive impact globally.

-Booking Booster: Accelerator programme for social enterprise scale-ups
+Booking Booster: Accelerator Program for Social Enterprise Scale-ups

-For the 2018 Booking Booster Programme, Booking.com will select and invite a small group of social enterprises in the sustainable tourism sector that are ready to scale their business plans to a three-week accelerator programme in Amsterdam in May 2018.
+For the 2018 Booking Booster program, Booking.com will select and invite a small group of social enterprises in the sustainable tourism sector that are ready to scale their business plans to a 3-week accelerator program in Amsterdam in May 2018.

 Applications open as of today (December 4th, 2017), so visit the Booking Booster section on the Booking Cares website for more details.

 In order to help foster and encourage entrepreneurial startups in sustainable tourism at the very earliest stages of their development, Booking.com is introducing the Booster Labs to provide them with the insights, tools and skills they need to grow and increase their impact.

 Over the course of a weekend, a select group of 10-15 startups will participate in hands-on workshops and lectures presented by experts in startup growth and sustainable tourism.
 They’ll also be paired with Booking.com mentors to provide guidance and support as they explore growth-hacking opportunities for their businesses.
 The weekend programs culminate with each startup pitching their proposed roadmap to a jury of industry experts to win grants between $12,000 and $30,000 from a separate fund specifically set up for the Booster Labs.